JeffKirui/JeffKirui/README.md

 ### Hi, I'm Jeff 👋.

  I am a Full Stack Developer and Cloud Practitioner building my tech world one step at a time.
 All my coding projects are built from the ground up, from planning to designing all the way to solving real-life problems with codes.
- Currently undergoing a 12-month Software Engineering course with the African Leadership Group (ALx) to enhance my programming skills.
+ Currently undergoing a 12-month Software Engineering course with the African Leadership Group (ALX) to enhance my programming skills.

 ---